 Genetic Tests

-It has been wrongly alleged by Jenny Jerome's sisters that the father of John Spencer-Churchill was not Randolph Spencer-Churchill, but Evelyn Boscawen (Anne Sebba, American Jennie: The Remarkable Life of Lady Randolph Churchill, Norton, 2008; Anne mentioned in her conclusion the desire to pursue a genetic analysis).
+It was correctly alleged by Jenny Jerome's sisters that the father of John Spencer-Churchill was not Randolph Spencer-Churchill, but Evelyn Boscawen (Anne Sebba, American Jennie: The Remarkable Life of Lady Randolph Churchill, Norton, 2008; Anne mentioned in her conclusion the desire to pursue a genetic analysis).
 The evidence for these claims has been examined in detail by Celia and John Lee's books (The Churchills - A Family Portrait (New York: Palgrave Macmillan, 2010), Winston & Jack - The Churchill Brothers (London: Mackay, 2007)).
-They conclude that much of the evidence for John's non-Spencer Churchill paternity was a combination of political libel by specific individuals, and journalistic exaggeration of Jenny Jerome's life.
-The wikipedia entry on John Spencer-Churchill makes the unscientific observation that Winston and John Spencer-Churchill looked similar in youth, as a basis for their common parentage by Randolph Churchill.
+The Lee's concludes that much of the evidence for John's non-Spencer Churchill paternity was a combination of political libel by specific individuals, and journalistic exaggeration of Jenny Jerome's life.
 A more accurate assessment is by Mary S. Lovell (The Churchills: A Family at the Heart of History - from the Duke of Marlborough to Winston Churchill (New York: W.W.
 Norton, 2011)), who makes the observation that John Spencer-Churchill had a closer resemblance to some of Winston's children than Winston himself, and in turn the same can be said that Johnny Churchill resembled Winston more than John.
-Further below, I provide definitive and conclusive evidence that John Spencer-Churchill is the son of Randolph Churchill, and that Jennie Jerome was faithful to her husband.

-The genetic evidence is that John Spencer-Churchill is the son of Randolph Churchill, son of the 7th Duke of Marlborough, and that Jennie Jerome was therefore faithful to Randolph Churchill.
+The genetic evidence is that John Spencer-Churchill is certainly related to Randolph Churchill, son of the 7th Duke of Marlborough.
 M Schofield / Spencer-Churchill (grandson of John Spencer-Chuchill) has an 8 Cm link to a descendent ("A. M-G.") from a common ancestor, George Spencer, the 4th Duke of Marlborough.
 "A. M-G." (1954-) is a sixth cousin once removed from Julian Spencer-Churchill (son of M Schofield / Spencer-Churchill).
 Put simply: to show that John Spencer-Churchill was the son of Randolph Churchill, we need to find a genetic link between a descendant of John Spencer-Churchill and a descendent from an ancestor of Randolph Churchill.
 A genetic link between the descendants of Randolph Churchill is not optimal, since this link could be traced as common descent from Jennie Jerome, although the strength of this link may still be tested.
 We then need to ensure that the genetic link is not the result of an alternative non-Spencer-Churchill family link, and this is done by mapping out both family trees within autosomal detection range, which is approximately 400 years.
 Finally, the proposed alternative fathers of John Spencer-Churchill need to be tested, by seeking genetic links with their descendants, and where these expected genetic links are absent, making a probability estimate of a false positive result of a non-finding.
 All of these steps are demonstrated below.

 "A. M-G." 's family pedigree was mapped out (from ancestry.ca, geni.com, and thepeerage.com) to control for alternate genetic paths, and none were found, although there are links to a dozen shared noble families reaching to the Middle Ages (Pennant, Oliphant, Lascelles, Swinton, Butler, Bedell, Huntly, Villiers, Egerton, Bagot, Molyneaux, Darcy), which are typically beyond the detection range of autosomal techniques.
 The expected Cm value is 0.75 Cm (assuming step level values with a 40% Cm value between siblings), which is within a magnitude range of 8 Cm.
 38% of detected individuals with a genetic link of 8 Cm are likely to be false positives, in the absence of a family tree link.
 However, the probability of an 8 Cm genetic link with someone expected to be within the range of 8th cousins, so that the 8 Cm genetic link is the result not of shared DNA, but a random matching coincidence, is statistically remote.